The benefits of travelling light using just a carry on.

 4. Limit your liquids

 You obviously need to bring a lot more things when you travel with kids.
 More often than not, your kids will require age-appropriate products, which means that you can’t use the same product and save space in your hand luggage.
 As airlines restrict you to flying with max.
 100 ml size bottles, you are best off filling lots of small bottles at home or buying sample sized products.
 Liquids placed in these containers can suffice if you’re only going on a short trip with your kids.
 If not, only carry enough to last you the first couple of days until you found your bearings at your destination and buy from the local supermarket.
 This trick will not only help you make the most of the space in your hand luggage, it will also save a lot of time as you won’t be held up at the airport where all your liquids will be scanned before your board.
+Remember: Medication is exempt from the 100 ml rule, so pack any your family’s medication in the original packaging with the pharmacist’s label bearing your child’s name or your name.

 5. Use every corner of your bag